 - However, not only are these cells necessary for brain function, but if you stick human glial helper cells in mouse brains the mice become smarter, suggesting that they do play a pretty important role in cognition.

-- The famous Phineas Gage had a railroad spike driven through his brain, causing massive damage to his frontal lobes.
+- The famous Phineas Gage had a tamping rod driven clean through his head after he struck it with a sledgehammer when too much gunpowder had been poured into its hole, causing massive damage to his frontal lobes.
 He recovered, memories and abilities mostly intact, but with a radically changed personality-friends and family said he was "no longer Gage."
-Despite the injury, he managed to live for another twelve years (it apparently damaged the pain receptors, too, as when he was brought in for treatment Gage casually asked the doctor whether he was all right, oblivious to the freaking metal rod lodged through his skull).
+Despite the injury, he managed to live for another twelve years.
+He was long used as an example of the effects of damage to the frontal lobs on a person, but the severity of his personality changes are now questioned due to a lack of actual records of what he was like from before the accident.

 - There is a famous case of a character who came to a doctor complaining of headaches, and turned out on the X-rays to have no cerebellum.
 Apparently, he'd been born without one, and the cerebrum had simply taken over all the necessary tasks-to such success that he was working as a steeplejack!